acalcutt/WifiDB/README.md

 			ZipArchive class
 			SQLiteDatabase class
 			bcmath class
-		MariaDB 10.3 or later
-		Apache 2.4 or later
+		Microsoft SQL 2019 or Later (needed for UTF8 Support) Apache 2.4 or later
 		A Web-browser (doh!)

   Summary:
-		WiFiDB is a PHP, and MySQL based set of scripts that is intended to manage Wireless Access points found with the Vistumber Wireless scanning software
+		WiFiDB is a PHP, and MSSQL based set of scripts that is intended to manage Wireless Access points found with the Vistumber Wireless scanning software